FRCBS/HLA-imputation/README.md

 `R9_vcf_finalize.sh` shell script for combining and compressing VCFs

 ## reference panels (./models)
-Trained HLA imputation models for hg19 and hg38 human genome builds The models for DRB3-5 genes are in hg38 build only.
+Trained HLA imputation models for hg19 and hg38 human genome builds.
+The models for DRB3-5 genes are in hg38 build only.
 The 'ng' in DRB3-5 is not an allele as such, but  indicates that the gene is missing.

 ## summary statistic data (./data)